rmoazed/Customer-Segmentation-for-Targeted-Marketing/README.md

   ## Revenue Impact Simulation

-For the revenue impact simulation, the revenue effect of improving performance for one of the most important segments, At-Risk Valuable customers, was observed.
+For the revenue impact simulation, the revenue effect of improving performance for one of the most important segments, At-Risk Valuable Customers, was observed.
 This segment represented a meaningful share of revenue contribution.
 However, they were slowly moving towards inactivity, and as their loss would have a significant negative impact on revenue, improving retention would not only mitigate this negative outcome but also increase revenue from its current baseline.
 An assumption was made that it would be possible to generate a 10% uplift of these hypothetical At-Risk Valuable customers.
-Increased revenue was modeled as $segment revenue x assumed uplift rate$, and the simulated 10% uplift showed that even relatively small improvements in retention can have a meaningful and positive impact on revenue, supporting the necessity to strategize manners for boosting retention and engagement of these customers.
+Increased revenue was modeled as segment revenue x assumed uplift rate, and the simulated 10% uplift showed that even relatively small improvements in retention can have a meaningful and positive impact on revenue, supporting the necessity to strategize manners for boosting retention and engagement of these customers.

   ## A/B Testing Strategy